 Where We Stand

-The Senate responded by passing a minimum wage bill at the end of the session - which calls for an $11/hour minimum wage by 2016, indexed to inflation and 50% tipped credit.
+The Senate responded to this unambiguous public demand for action by passing a minimum wage bill at the end of the session - which calls for an $11/hour minimum wage by 2016, indexed to inflation and 50% tipped credit.
 (Our ballot initiative called for $10.50 by January 2017, indexed to inflation, with 60% tipped credit).

 As of today, earned sick time for nearly 1,000,000 workers hasn't even been favorably reported out of committee.

-We are organizing phone banks locally to encourage people to call their representative and tell him/her that we want a minimum wage raise WITHOUT cuts to unemployment insurance.
+We are organizing phone banks locally to encourage people to call their representative and tell him/her that we want a minimum wage raise including tipped minimum wage, and to index it to inflation.

-We are organizing delegation visits - constituents like you meeting with their representatives to tell them that we want a minimum wage raise WITHOUT cuts to unemployment insurance.
+We are organizing delegation visits - constituents like you meeting with their representatives to tell them that we want a minimum wage raise including tipped minimum wage, and to index it to inflation.